What is ATS?

 When should I upgrade my ATS?

-Many organizations choose to upgrade from an existing ATS to an end-to-end recruitment software platform, including candidate engagement capabilities in a CRM.
+Many organisations choose to upgrade from an existing ATS to an end-to-end recruitment software platform, including candidate engagement capabilities in a CRM.

 An outdated ATS can result in the following HR inefficiencies: